 Once the infrastructure has been established, the actual mining operation will commence.
-This involves regular blasting in the pit-area and substantial activity of heavy machinery at the pit-site.
+This involves regular blasting in the pit-area and substantial activity of heavy machinery at the pitsite.
 Here, blasted ore will be loaded onto haul trucks that will transport the ore to the processing plant at the base of the valley.
 Transportation of between 1,700-3,500 tons of ore per day (scenario A and B respectively) will require approximately 50-100 truck hauls pr day, via the c.
 17 km haul road and will potentially cause substantial dust to be spread.
+At the camp- and process site ore will be deposited in storage stockpiles.
+Crushing the crude ore, processing and handling and depositing the refined ore is potentially a major source of dust spread in the area.
+Finally, the ore is loaded onto bulk carrier vessels at the project berth, which can cause varying dust dispersal and potential spill of ore into the fjord.